medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

   others where overlap is exactly what's wanted.
 Not yet decided whether the single inherited default is enough, or whether a configurable match mode (`overlaps` / `contains` / `starts-within` / `ends-within`) is needed.
+- **A "completion" reading for multi-clause anchors.** §6 step 3 adopts the per-clause reading, in which every clause of a multi-clause anchor binds the window.
+The alternative is to measure both bounds from the moment the anchor group was *established*, i.e. from its latest clause, so that "within 7 days of the anchor" does not additionally require the anchor's own clauses to lie within 7 days of each other.
+Unlike per-clause, it is not reachable by decomposing the anchor, since the index clause would have to be whichever one happens to be later for each patient rather than one the author names up front.
+Not offered as a second mode: per-clause is strictly stronger, so it never admits a patient the completion reading would reject, and no use case has asked for the weaker one yet.
+Worth revisiting if authors turn out to write multi-clause anchors whose clauses are routinely further apart than the dependent's offsets.
 - **Signed duration format — resolved for CQL.** `"-P3D"`-style signed ISO 8601, matching
   `java.time.Duration.parse`, is what the CQL translation path actually parses `minOffset`/ `maxOffset` with, confirming the convention this draft assumed.
 One implementation detail worth